darzouras/darzouras-gridsome-site/content/pages/now.md

 * [MiamiOh.edu](https://miamioh.edu/) front end build - Reviewed accessibility concerns, diagnosed issues, and prescribed solutions.
 September 2020.
 * [XM2Pursuit.com](https://www.xm2pursuit.com/) site build - A redesign and rebuild of PursuitAviation.com (a site I built in 2018) to reflect a new partnership and branding.
 October 2020.
 * [Flexpower.com shop portal](https://shop.flexpower.com) - The team's introduction to Shopify development, made adjustments to a starter theme to match brand and design requirements.
 November 2020.

-To check out some specific case studies [check out the work page](/work).